MENU

 What is a Living Trust?

 Most lay people are referring to a revocable trust when they discuss living trusts.
 A revocable trust is a trust that can be undone at any time.
 Generally the person creating the trust is also the trustee.
 A living trust avoids probate and is valuable if the creator has assets in multiple states; if a will contest is anticipated or if the creator has only distant relatives.
-This is a popular tool in states such as Florida where probating an estate is difficult.
-The creator of the trust transfers ownership of his assets from his individual name to the trust.
+The creator of the trust transfers ownership of his/her assets from his/her individual name to the trust.
 This type of trust does not avoid estate taxes, creditors rights or create eligibility for Medicaid.

 What is a Medicaid Irrevocable Trust?

 The person creating the trust transfers ownership of their assets to the trust.
-Someone other than the creator of the trust is the trustee.
+Someone other than the creator of the trust or their spouse, is the trustee.
 The transfer is irrevocable meaning that in most circumstances it cannot be undone.
 Five years after transferring assets to this trust they are not counted for Medicaid eligibility.
-The creator of this trust does retain the right to change the trustee or a beneficiary of the trust.
+The creator of this trust retains the right to change the trustee or beneficiary of the trust and retains all property and income tax advantages.